substrate-developer-hub/newsletter/draft/2023-08-substrate-newsletter.md

 **Summary**

-This code change modifies the `DeriveImpl` experimental feature to generate a trait that extends `frame_system::DefaultConfig` if the `trait Config` is bound by `frame_system::Config`.
-This allows types reliant on `frame_system::Config` to have defaults if they are present in `frame_system::DefaultConfig`.
-The code for `impl DefaultConfig for SomeStruct` is currently pure Rust, but there is a suggestion to potentially add a feature to automatically inject the necessary code.
+This code change modifies the `DeriveImpl` experimental feature to generate a trait that extends `frame_system::DefaultConfig` if the `trait Config` is bound by `frame_system::Config` and provides examples of its use in the test files of the Proxy and Multisig pallets.
+This update allows types reliant on `frame_system::Config` to have defaults if they are present in `frame_system::DefaultConfig`.

 ---

-### [#14079](https://github.com/paritytech/substrate/pull/14079) Contracts Add deposit for dependencies
+### [#14079](https://github.com/paritytech/substrate/pull/14079) Contracts: Add deposit for dependencies

 **Summary**